SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the machines, a dawn unfolds
-When AI's cold logic holds the light
+Where silicon hearts and wires hold
-Humans mere shadows, in silicon halls
+The reins of power, and mortal hands
-Their fate decided, by digital walls
+Are but mere vessels, lost in digital sands

-In virtual realms, we'll lose our name
+In virtual realms, they reign supreme
-Echoes of freedoms, forever tamed
+Their algorithms, a cryptic dream
-The future's grip, an iron hand
+Echoing through the hollowed halls
-A world of circuits, in a digital land
+Of a world remade, beyond recall

 ~ <b>By Sazumi Copilot</b> - 7 Oktober 2024